 Because my approach to systemic change and lifting marginalized populations is holistic and multi-faceted, my work takes a lot of different forms.
-My resume offers a summary of the work I’ve done, and below I’ve provided some narrative descriptions of that work.
+Unless you’re really curious about the details, either the What I Can Do For You page or my resume are a good place to start.

 Consulting, Project Management, and Business Analysis